New Orleans Rhythm Kings Gennett Medallion

 1923: the New Orleans Rhythm Kings recorded “Tin Roof Blues” in Richmond.
 This historic session appeared on Gennett 5105, Buddy 8001, Starr-Gennett 9435, Temple 521, and UHCA 87.
 The track featured Paul Mares (c), George Brunies (tb), Leon Rappolo (cl), Mel Stizel (p), and Ben Pollack (bjo).

-1924: The Wolverine Orchestra recorded ‘When My Sugar Walks Down the Street’ in NYC.
-It appeared on Gennett 5620, Starr-Gennett 9611, and Tempo R-24.
-This recording featured Dave Harmon (v), Jimmy McPartland (c), George Brunies (tb), Jimmy Hartwell & George Johnson (sax), Dick Voynow (p), Min Leinbrook (bs), Bob Gillette (bjo) and Vic Moore (d).
+1991: Jimmy McPartland passed away.
+He recorded two tracks on Gennett with the Wolverine Orchestra.
+They appeared on Gennett 5620, Starr-Gennett 9611, and Tempo R-24.
+Both recordings featured Dave Harmon (vox), Jimmy McPartland (c), George Brunies (tb), Jimmy Hartwell and George Johnson (sax), Dick Voynow (p), Min Leinbrook (bs), Bob Gillette (bjo), and Vic Moore (d).
 Bix Beiderbecke is not on this recording.

 March 12th in Gennett History, 1923: The New Orleans Rhythm Kings recorded “Shim-me-sha-wabble” in Richmond.
 It appeared on Gennett 5106, as well as reissue labels British Rhythm 1004, Jazz Classic 503 and L-27, and Vinylite Jazz Reissues 24..
 This recording featured Paul Mares (c), George Brunies (tb), Leon Rappolo (cl), Mel Stitzel (p), and Ben Pollack (bjo).

 Pace Jubilee Singers Gennett Walk of Fame Medallion